Healthy Homemade Granola Recipe

 I lost contact with Laura for several years after college as we both moved out of town.

-When we finally reconnected, we reminisced over funny memories, people we missed, and about our favorite dorm room snack… My mom’s granola.
+When we finally reconnected, we reminisced over funny memories, people we missed, and our favorite dorm room snack… My mom’s granola.

 I had almost forgotten.
 We lived on granola that year!